Sharont21/Genome-Assembly-Nanopore-Assignment1/README.md

 The resulting assembly consisted of multiple contigs, consistent with a bacterial chromosome and potential plasmid sequences.
 Assembly statistics, including contig number and length metrics, were obtained from the Flye assembly summary files for downstream quality assessment and comparison to a reference genome.

+## Assembly Quality Assessment
+Assembly quality was evaluated using QUAST v5.3.0, which compares assembled contigs to a reference genome to assess contiguity, completeness, and structural accuracy.
+The Flye-assembled genome was compared to the Salmonella enterica reference genome ASM694v2 obtained from NCBI.
+QUAST was used to calculate assembly metrics including total assembly length, number of contigs, N50, GC content, genome fraction, and the number of misassemblies relative to the reference genome.
+These metrics were used to assess overall assembly quality prior to downstream reference alignment and variant analysis.

 # Genome assembly and polishing

 Oxford Nanopore R10 sequencing reads (FASTQ format) will be quality-checked using NanoPlot (v1.46.2) to assess read length distributions, quality scores, and sequencing yield, ensuring sufficient coverage and read length for reliable _de novo_ assembly.